-Their mother and two older sisters died a few years later and as so many young children were, the remaining daughters were left with nothing to rely on but the mercy of relatives.
-The youngest sisters were placed in Mobile’s Protestant Orphan Asylum on March 16, 1857 on the day after their mother’s funeral against their mother’s wishes.
+The youngest sisters were placed in Mobile’s Protestant Orphan Asylum on March 16, 1857, on the day after their mother’s funeral against their mother’s wishes.

 Refuge with Major Robert A. Harris

-However the sisters did not return to New Orleans.
-Instead the took refuge with Robert A. Harris who was a family friend and a future Confederate Major in the 1st Special Battalion in the Louisiana Infantry.
+However, the sisters did not return to New Orleans.
+Instead, they took refuge with Robert A. Harris who was a family friend and a future Confederate Major in the 1st Special Battalion in the Louisiana Infantry.
 In her autobiography and using the pseudonym, Major Robert Haylow, Lou states that he was the the man that he was the source of her “fall” from society.
 The sisters brother-in-law found the girls living with Major Harris and took them back to New Orleans.

 Lou worked as a shop girl in New Orleans and East Pascagoula, Mississippi for awhile, then finally returned to Mobile to live with Harris.
 When Harris deserted her, and she was ill with yellow fever, she was taken to another male friend’s home who eventually left her in the care of prostitutes at a local brothel.
 Lou later wrote that she “fell, step by step, until at last I was beyond redemption.”